 Dry mouth occurs when your salivary glands don't produce as much saliva as you normally need, which can leave you with an uncomfortably dry mouth.
 Aside from the discomfort, the condition also puts you at risk for dental conditions like gum disease.
 Without enough saliva, you have an increased risk of tooth decay, says the National Institute of Dental and Craniofacial Research.
 Saliva also protects your teeth from the acids in foods and drinks, and without this protection, your enamel is vulnerable to erosion.

 Dry mouth can develop for many reasons: medications, nutritional deficiencies, stress and more.
 Your dentist can help you pinpoint the cause of your dry mouth, and there are some easy dry mouth treatments to help ease your symptoms.
 Here are 10 home remedies to help you get rid of dry mouth.

 Dry mouth can occur as a result of dehydration if you're not drinking enough fluids.
 Dehydration isn't always the reason behind dry mouth, keep in mind that sipping water can still help cleanse your teeth and tongue of harmful bacteria until your saliva flow returns to normal.

-2. Sugar-Free Sucking Candies
+2. Suck on Sugar-Free Candies

-3. Sugar-Free Gum
+3. Chew Sugar-Free Gum

 Not a fan of candies or mints?
 Chew sugar-free gum instead.
-As explained by the American Dental Association (ADA), the act of chewing stimulates the flow of saliva.
-This increase will temporarily ease your dry mouth symptoms.
-Just be sure to look for sugar-free gums that have earned the ADA Seal of Acceptance, which promises the gum holds true to its label.
+As explained by the American Dental Association (ADA), chewing stimulates the flow of saliva.
+Just be sure to look for sugar-free gum that have earned the ADA Seal of Acceptance, which promises that the gum holds true to its label.

-5. Breathe through Your Nose
+5. Breathe Through Your Nose